 Williamsburg Technical College is a commuter institution; therefore, infirmary facilities are not provided.
 Basic first aid for minor injuries is available, and first aid kits are located in various departments of the College.
 Major illness or injury will be treated by health professionals.
 The campus is located adjacent to Williamsburg Regional Hospital.
 Each student is covered by accident insurance at no additional cost.
 This group insurance covers the student while on campus and during college-sponsored group travel.
-Injuries must be reported to the Dean of Student Services within 48 hours from the time of the accident.
-Insurance claim forms are available in the Student Services division.
+Injuries must be reported to the Vice President for Student Affairs within 48 hours from the time of the accident.
+Insurance claim forms are available in the Student Affairs division.